MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 **ToUpper()** - Returns a copy of this string converted to uppercase.

 **ToDisplayString** - ToDisplayString([FormatSpecifier]) - Method which converts the object to its display string representation according to an optional format specifier.
-All of the TTD Lifetime object children support this method.
+All of the TTD Events object children support this method.

 ### TTD Events Position Objects